gankit/Agent/README.md

 # Agent - An app to play with Google's Cloud Speech API

 This app allows users to issue voice commands and remember stuff.
-Commands can start with 'read', 'watch', 'visit' or 'remember'.
-For eg: 'watch The Big Short', 'read Superintelligence', 'buy iPhone 6S'.
-You can start recording by hitting the Record button.
-Or, with headphones plugged in, press the main (center) button to start recording.
+Start recording by hitting the Record button and/or by pressing the main button with headphones plugged in.

+Commands should start with *read*, *watch*, *visit* or *remember*.
+For exampe: `watch The Big Short` will fetch the movie **The Big Short** using the OMDB API and save it to the local Code Data database.

-This app demonstrates how to make streaming gRPC connections to the [Cloud Speech API](https://cloud.google.com/speech/) to recognize speech in recorded audio.
+This app is based on [Google's Streaming gRPC sample app][sample-app].
+It uses [Cloud Speech API](https://cloud.google.com/speech/) to recognize speech in recorded audio, [Goodreads API][goodreads-api] for Book search, [Yelp API][yelp-api] for Place search and [OMDB API][omdb-api] for Movie search.

 ## Prerequisites
 - An API key for the Cloud Speech API (See